 - It requires a high level of discipline-based expertise

 - It breaks new ground or is innovative

 - It has significance or impact

 (based on R. Diamond and B. Adam, 1993)

-In summary, just like traditional scholarship, engaged scholarship is public, peer reviewed and publicly available so that others may build on it.
-It involves a systematic design, implementation, assessment and redesign, drawing from the literature and best practices in the discipline.
-What makes it different from traditional scholarship, though, is the fact that community partners contribute their knowledge and best practices to the research and scholarship.
+In summary, just like traditional scholarship, engaged scholarship is public, peer reviewed, and publicly available so that others may build on it.
+It involves a systematic design, implementation, assessment and redesign, and draws from literature and best practices in the discipline.
+What makes it different from traditional scholarship is the fact that community partners contribute their knowledge and best practices to the research and scholarship.

 For more information, visit our Resource Library